STarLo-rd/STarLo-rd.github.io/docs/zeroRPM/phases/phase2/index.md

 ## Project Overview

-**Objective:** Add an analytics dashboard to your URL shortener.
+**Objective:** Add an analytics dashboard to our URL shortener.

-**Why This Matters:** This phase forces you to handle high-write workloads using timeseries data, a common challenge in production systems.
+**Why This Matters:** This phase forces us to handle high-write workloads using timeseries data, a common challenge in production systems.

 ## Implementation Journey